unixorn/sysadmin-reading-list/README.md

 * [Effective DevOps](http://shop.oreilly.com/product/0636920039846.do) - A practical guide for creating affinity among teams and promoting efficient tool usage in your company.
 * [Site Reliability Engineering](http://shop.oreilly.com/product/0636920041528.do) - How Google Runs Production Systems.
+* [Systems Performance: Enterprise and Cloud](https://smile.amazon.com/Systems-Performance-Enterprise-Brendan-Gregg/dp/0133390098) by Brendan Gregg, this book is an award winner and a favorite of many a sysadmin, it addresses systems performance at scale.
+* [The Art of Capacity Planning](https://smile.amazon.com/Art-Capacity-Planning-Scaling-Resources-ebook/dp/B0026OR2Y0) - John Allspaw's book is a hands-on and practical guide to planning for such growth, with many techniques and considerations to help you plan, deploy, and manage web application infrastructure.
+* [The Art of Monitoring](https://artofmonitoring.com/) - James Turnbull's book on the art of modern application and infrastructure monitoring and metrics.
+* [The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations](https://smile.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) - The results of a multi-user case study on DevOps and the practical-oriented sequel to The Phoenix Project
 * [The Goal](https://smile.amazon.com/Goal-Process-Ongoing-Improvement/dp/0884271951/ref=zg_bs_10020725011_1) - A foundational novel on the Theory of Constraints and many other operational concerns.
 * [The Phoenix Project](http://smile.amazon.com/Phoenix-Project-DevOps-Helping-Business-ebook/dp/B00AZRBLHO) - know why your projects are important to the business
-* [The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations](https://smile.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002) - The results of a multi-user case study on DevOps and the practical-oriented sequel to The Phoenix Project
+* [The Practice of Cloud System Administration](https://smile.amazon.com/Practice-Cloud-System-Administration-Distributed/dp/032194318X), by Tom Limoncelli.
+Focuses on “distributed” or “cloud” computing and brings a DevOps/SRE sensibility to the practice of system administration.
+Includes case studies and examples from Google, Etsy, Twitter, Facebook, Netflix, Amazon, and other industry giants are explained in practical ways that are useful to all enterprises.
 * [Time Management for System Administrators](http://smile.amazon.com/Management-System-Administrators-Thomas-Limoncelli/dp/0596007833), by Tom Limoncelli.
 You're going to be pulled in a dozen different directions, if you can't manage your time you're going to suffer.
 * [UNIX-Linux-System-Administration-Handbook](http://smile.amazon.com/UNIX-Linux-System-Administration-Handbook/dp/0131480057) by Nemeth is a great book, this book is targeted to larger system deployments and real world large systems.
-* [Systems Performance: Enterprise and Cloud](https://smile.amazon.com/Systems-Performance-Enterprise-Brendan-Gregg/dp/0133390098) by Brendan Gregg, this book is an award winner and a favorite of many a sysadmin, it addresses systems performance at scale.
+* [Web Operations: Keeping the Data on Time](https://smile.amazon.com/Web-Operations-Keeping-Data-Time-ebook/dp/B0043M4Z34) - A collection of essays and interviews, with web veterans such as Theo Schlossnagle, Baron Schwartz, and Alistair Croll that will teach you strategies for designing your web site to scale up smoothly to web-scale load.

 ## Languages